-Controls all aspects of generating FM files from a DITA map.
+Controls all aspects of generating FM files from a DITA map using the Generate Book from Map command.

 The ditafmx-bookbuild.ini file defines many of the parameters used to assemble the generated book to match your needs.
 The book build process first looks for this file in the directory that you have specified for the new book file, then it checks in the user's DITA-FMx folder (DITA-FMx > Open DITA-FMx Folder).